 Over the years, the Hunterian Museum has built a reputation as one of the world’s best university museums, and its collections have been officially recognised as a Collection of National Significance.

-It has also undoubtedly been a contributing factor to Glasgow’s excellent ranking for research quality, currently 10th in the UK (Complete University Guide 2024).
+It has also undoubtedly been a contributing factor to Glasgow’s excellent ranking for research quality, currently top 10 in the UK (Times Higher Education World University Rankings 2024).

 As an anatomy professor and physician to Queen Charlotte, Hunter was keenly interested in the natural world and amassed a vast zoology collection.
 This collection has been greatly expanded over the years, and now includes a wide range of fossils and an extensive insect collection.